Particles

 Masked particles

-ParticleContainer<P> also supports the concept of masked particles, where one can fetch a subset of particles that live only in specified regions in space.
+ParticleContainer<P> also supports the concept of masked particles, where one can fetch a subset of particles that live only in specified grid cells.
 Typically, this “specified region” is the refinement boundary, but the functionality is generic and might prove useful also in other cases.
+This functionality is unlikely to be used directly by users of chombo-discharge, but it is nonetheless fruitful to understand the concept in order to more easily fathom how deposition across refinement boundaries proceed.

 When masked particles are used, the user can provide a boolean mask over the AMR hierarchy and obtain the subset of particles that live in regions where the mask evaluates to true.
 This functionality is for example used for some of the particle deposition methods in chombo-discharge where we deposit particles that live near the refinement boundary with special deposition functions.

 To fill the masked particles, ParticleContainer<P> has members functions for copying the particles into internal data containers which the user can later fetch.
-The function signatures for these are
+The function signatures for this is

 The argument a_mask holds a bool at each cell in the AMR hierarchy.
 Particles that live in cells where a_mask is true will be copied to an internal data holder in ParticleContainer<P> which can be retrieved through a call

 In the above functions the mask particles are copied, and the original particles are left untouched.
-After the user is done with the particles, they should be deleted through the functions void clearMaskParticles() and void clearNonMaskParticles, like so:
+After the user is done with the particles, they should be deleted through the function

 AmrMask myMask;